BrianLoveGa/weather-vanilla-js/README.md

 weather app using vanilla js html and css

-Similiar to the ine I have on my simple over complex site
+Similiar to the one I have on my simple over complex site

 Weather app using [open weather map api](https://openweathermap.org/api)